ardywijaya/HelloWide/README.md

-# HelloWideSDK-iOS
+# HelloWide
-HelloWideSDK for iOS
+Implementation of HelloWideSDK